 Company Insolvency

-The Insolvency Acts 1986 and 2000 provide the current legal framework for corporate insolvencies.
-There are requirements under the Acts that insolvency procedures generally can only be carried out by a licensed insolvency practitioner.
+The Insolvency Acts 1986 and 2000 provide the current legal framework for company insolvencies.
+The United Kingdom’s Insolvency Acts allow for a range of different procedures, such as a company voluntary arrangements or creditors’ voluntary liquidation, that provide ways for business directors to deal with company insolvency.
+The Insolvency Acts stipulate that these insolvency procedures can only be carried out by a licensed insolvency practitioner.

 Company Voluntary Arrangements